Home > Tours > Asia Tours > China Tours > North China Getaway

 Itinerary

-Welcome to Xi’an – the capital of Shaanxi Province and the largest city in northwest China.
-Head to the hotel to freshen up and then head on a leader-led walking tour, uncovering what was once the start of the ancient trading route known as the Silk Road.
-Your leader will introduce you to the Muslim Quarter, which features narrow streets of quaint shops, lively food markets, and the life of Chinese Muslims.
-You can choose to visit the Bell Tower, which according to legend was built to restrain dragons that were causing earthquakes, or the Drum Tower, which is full of instruments once used to mark time and warn the population in emergencies after the walking tour.
-Another option is to explore the 13-kilometre-long City Walls and attached Gates where you can rent a bike on top and cycle the whole circle of the City Wall.
-Xi’an’s Silk Road history means it has an exciting mixture of cultures, especially found in its food options – Muslim dishes are a specialty here.
-In the evening, perhaps visit the night markets and try local specialties such as pao mo (lamb broth that you break flat bread into), hand pulled noodles, hotpot or barbecue.
+This morning, head on a leader-led walking tour to the Muslim Quarter, which features narrow streets of quaint shops, lively food markets and the life of Chinese Muslims.
+Then, enjoy some free time until your evening train.
+You can choose to visit the Bell Tower, which according to legend was built to restrain dragons that were causing earthquakes, or the Drum Tower, which is full of instruments once used to mark time and warn the population of emergencies.
+Or, explore the 13-km-long City Walls and attached Gates – you can rent a bike and cycle the whole loop.
+In the evening, board your second overnight train bound for Shanghai.

-Travel into stunning countryside on a 6-hour public bus journey to Huangshan, otherwise known as Yellow Mountain.
-The 72 sharp peaks of Huangshan provide some of China's most breathtaking scenery, as well as a respite from the bustle of the city.
+Travel into the countryside by bullet train to Huangshan, otherwise known as Yellow Mountain.
+The 72 sharp peaks of Huangshan provide some of China's most striking scenery, as well as a respite from the bustle of the city.
 Spend the next two days in a guesthouse with free time to explore the area as you wish.
-Two popular trails are the Eastern Steps (7.
-5 kilometres, approximately 3–4 hours) and the Western Steps (15 kilometres).
+Two popular trails you might like to hike are the Eastern Steps and the Western Steps.
 It’s recommended to take the cable car to the summit, explore the area and then descend via the Western Steps.
-Whatever you choose, the dramatic limestone peaks framing this region make for some breathtaking vistas.
+Whatever you choose, the dramatic limestone peaks framing this region make for some dramatic vistas.
 After taking in the natural beauty of Huangshan during the day, return to the guesthouse for a well-earned evening rest.

 Trip Inclusions